0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 ### Add a non-root user

 For best security practice root should not be default user.
-There are two good reasons for this
+If someone takes over the node, and it is running as root, they can do more damage.

 Add a non-root user: